Commission Compensation Agreement

 Define how sales must be documented to receive commission credit and when payments will be received.
 Common methods of sales credit include:

 - When the product or service is ordered

 - When the product is installed or delivered

 If this is not documented in the commission agreement, courts usually use the order date as the default date for sales to be credited.
 Be specific on the methods and systems that employees may use to document sales.
 You should also create a recovery policy indicating that the commission is not received if the order is not paid for, canceled, or returned.

 If your company uses a tiered commission plan in which different sales amounts are subject to different rates, make sure this is carefully explained and documented.
 If an employee files a wage complaint, the labor department will check the level of transparency you provided.

 Update and review your plan each year so it reflects changes such as evolving employee roles and new laws.
 Compensation experts, including attorneys who specialize in employment and related areas of law, can review your plan to make sure it covers your bases.

 If you need help with developing a commission compensation agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.